otrv4/otrv4/otrv4.md

   0x0002, 0x0003, 0x0004, 0x0005 only.
 ```

-All of these fields should not be duplicated, except for the Ed448 public key,
+The supported fields should not be duplicated, except for the Ed448 public key,
 as a client/device can locally have more than one long-term Ed448 public key.
 In
 the case that more than one long-term Ed448 public key is found, the Client
 Profile should be signed with both of them.